Our Trustees & Team

 Allison hopes her contribution to the Foundation can make a difference in peoples lives.

-Natalie Delaney runs Stars N Stripes a non profit organisation that focuses on cycling through their cycle roadshows and play roads with balancability and cycle lessons for all ages.
+Natalie Delaney runs Stars N Stripes a non profit organisation that focuses on cycling through cycle roadshows, pop-up play roads, balancability and cycle lessons for all ages.
 Stars N Stripes also run a youth provision and initiatives that focus on sports.
 Natalie is a Hackney resident and dedicated to supporting The Charlie Burns Foundation.